 A non-degree graduate student must hold a baccalaureate degree from an accredited institution.
+Non-degree graduate students are not eligible for financial aid.

 To be allowed to continue as a non-degree graduate student, the student must consult with the department chair or academic adviser of the department in which he or she is taking courses during the first semester enrolled at the University regardless of whether or not the student plans to seek a degree.